Hypurrnating/hytato/README.md

 # hytato
  Module for storing python dictionaries in a different format.\
-Supported down to python 3.1.
-I would have added python 3.0 but that's too much.
+Supported down to python 3.3.

 ### why?
 cause why not?\
 Needed a way to store data in a way that fit *my* needs, and so decided to create potato(lib)\
 Potato works with dictionaries.
 You could use json for that but as I said, needed something for *my* needs.

+Also the main module is called hytato, since potato was taken...

 ### Potato types
 There are two different kinds of potato files: HTATO and STATO.